Clarborough (Clareborough or Clayborough)

 - Civil Registration started in July, 1837.

-Clarborough is a village and a large parish within the pariliamentary borough of East Retford, situated on the bank of the Chesterfield Canal.
+Clarborough is a village and a large parish within the parliamentary borough of East Retford, situated on the bank of the Chesterfield Canal.
 The parish is 146 miles north of London and 2.5 miles north-east of East Retford.
 The parish covers about 3,500 acres and includes the hamlets of Welham, 1 miles north-east from East Retford, and Welham Whinley's 1 miles east of Clarborough.
 Bollam, Little Gringely and Moorgate hamlets were given to East Retford in 1878 by an Act of Parliament.

 If you are planning a visit: